 DON'T MISS THE MOVIE ON THE 'AMMENITIES' PAGE!
 Coral Bay Eco-Retreat: Tropical living off-the-grid, Live simply and close to nature on beautiful St. John.
 If you liked Maho Bay Camp, you'll LOVE this place!
 A hiker's and lovers' paradise, private and remote, open-air and silence.
 Solar-powered, located on historic Johnny Horn Trail, a one mile hike to primo snorkeling at Waterlemon Cay and Leinster Bay.
 Romantic with stunning views and spacious private decks overlooking Caribbean Sea, Coral Bay and the British Virgin Islands.
 On the border of the Virgin Islands National Park, only half a mile to Coral Bay restaurants, bars and buses to Salt Pond or Cruz Bay.
-With two bedrooms (including the Love Nest and the Life's a Beach Loft), the retreat is best suited for a couple or two firends.
-An option is a couple and a third person such as a child over 8 years old.
-This allows options with sleeping arrangements and weather management options.
+With one bedroom, the Life's a Beach Suite, the retreat is best suited for a couple.
+A comfy inflatable twin bed is available that can be set up in a different room if more than one queen bed is requested.

 Located directly on the historic Johnny Horn Trail (mile hike to famous snorkeling Waterlemon Cay beach!) and bordering the Virgin Islands National Park, this off-the-grid eco-retreat is an open-air/partially screened home that is solar-powered, cooled by the tradewinds, sustained by tropical showers and warmed by the sun.
 Overlooking the Caribbean Sea, Hurricane Hole and the British Virgin Islands to Virgin Gorda, the view is stunning and the sunrises are spectacular.

 The large open deck is nestled among the trees and is perfect for admiring the view, meditating during sunrise (we call it the Morning Show) or for star-gazing on a balmy Caribbean night.
-It offers a glass-top solar umbrella table for outdoor dining with a view, a Weber grill and a Pawley Island hammock for two for the owner's favorite sport: hammock-warming!
-It is accessed by 'the stairway to heaven', 44 steps up to the house, lighted by solar lights and dotted with hoop-vine, night-blooming cirrus and turpentine trees.
+It offers a glass-top solar umbrella table for outdoor dining with a Caribbean Sea view, a Weber grill and a Pawley Island hammock for two for the owner's favorite sport: hammock-warming!
+It is accessed by 'the stairway to heaven', lighted by solar lights and dotted with hoop-vine, night-blooming cirrus and turpentine trees.
 It’s an open sky view for stargazing or soaking up the moonlight at night, sun for tanning during the day.

 The deck connects through double cypress doors to the screened-in living room which has a large comfy sofa, old-style rocking chair, books, DVD player/screen, charging area for electronic devices and Caribbean art, mostly of Caribbean women, created by Caribbean women.
 Generally, a strong cell phone signal is usually available, especially for AT&T and free wireless internet..

-The island-style open-air kitchen features a very busy hummingbird feeder and a coconut banana quit feeder, attracting many tiny yellow banana quits (official bird of the Virgin Islands) who land on your hand to enjoy sugar, greeting you each morning.
+The island-style open-air kitchen features a very busy hummingbird feeder and a coconut banana quit feeder, attracting many tiny yellow banana quits (official bird of the Virgin Islands) who greet you each morning.
 This old-time Caribbean style kitchen has a mermaid theme with hanging island baskets and kitchen antiques collected on down-island travels including iron skillets, kettles, even an old island school bell.
-The porch-style kitchen overlooks a herb /aloe/papaya/spinach/basil/banana/pineapple garden and utilizes solar-warmed rainwater that is gravity-fed from a small water tower made of recycled 'drums'.
-For true water conservation and in keeping with old island traditions, the “dishwasher” is a dishpan/bamboo dishdrainer in which dishwater is saved for deck and garden plants.
-It has a medium sized (hotel room size) solar-powered frig (with tiny freezer for three ice cube trays), a non-electronic six-burner stove and oven (no microwave), a bar-style seating area overlooking the view, dishes, bamboo and eco-cookware coffee-bean grinder and a stove-top toaster.
+The porch-style, open air kitchen overlooks a herb /aloe/papaya/basil/banana/pineapple herb garden and utilizes solar-warmed rainwater that is gravity-fed from a small water tower made of recycled 'drums'.
+For true water conservation and in keeping with old island traditions, the “dishwasher” is a dishpan/bamboo dish drainer in which dishwater is saved for deck and garden plants.
+It has a medium sized (hotel room size) solar-powered frig (with tiny freezer for three ice cube trays), a non-electronic six-burner stove and oven (no microwave), a bar-style seating area overlooking the view, dishes, bamboo and eco-cookware, coffee-bean grinder, French press coffee pot and a stove-top toaster.
 Eight gallons of purified island drinking water (in recycled gallon jugs) are provided.

-The "Life's a Beach" bedroom Suite offers fabulous views from your pillow, both with queen beds with natural cotton bedding in tropical colors, lots of pillows, a heavenly, puffy duvet and romantic and practical mosquito netting.
+The "Life's a Beach" bedroom Suite offers fabulous views from your pillow, with a queen bed with natural cotton bedding in tropical colors, lots of pillows, a heavenly, puffy duvet and romantic and practical mosquito netting.
 Cooled by the tradewinds, there are also low-wattage reading lights and fan with its own solar system, so it's always available!
-It's an open-to-nature bedroom, has a private full bath, garden with island mural (created by our first guest), massage table area and deck with a tree growing bedside the bed, a small frig and coffee maker, a coconut shell bird feeder .
-The white 'Life's a Beach' loft bedroom is screened-in and accessed by a stairway from the living room, features a Caribbean style hip roof/ceiling, boat-style awning/hatches, a modified four-poster bed and photos of St. John beaches.
+It's an open-to-nature bedroom, has a private full bath, garden with island mural (created by our first guest), deck with a tree growing bedside the bed, a small frig and coffee maker, a coconut shell bird feeder and photos of St. John beaches.

 Open-air bathrooms feature fixtures with water-conservation flushes, a half bath on the main-floor and an indoor shower and an outdoor garden shower.
 Rain water is collected from the roof, stored in cisterns, considered precious, limited and carefully conserved.
 Guests are encouraged to take the St. John Eco-Challenge: take cool-water, St John eco-showers (not hot), limit flushing, turn off lights, dry your hair in the breeze and leave a zero 'island eco-footprint, flip-flop style'!